-Properties are a feature of certain object-oriented programming languages that allow defining getter and setter methods in a more concise and readable way.
+Properties are a feature of certain object-oriented programming languages that allow you to define getter and setter methods in a more concise and readable way.

 Many modern programming languages offer a more intuitive and convenient alternative in the form of properties.

-Properties allow users to access private fields of a class as if they were public variables, while internally methods are used to get or set the value.
+Properties allow users to access a class’s private fields as if they were public variables, while internally using methods to get or set the value.

-methods, in a way that is more comfortable for the programmer.
+Otherwise, they are essentially “syntactic sugar” for creating and using getter and setter methods, in a way that is more convenient for the programmer.

-The details will change from one language to another.
-At the end, I will provide examples in different languages.
+The details will vary from one language to another.
+I’ll put examples in different languages at the end.
 For example, in C# it would be done like this.

 class Person {